A camera full of memories, no idea what to do with them

 What's next

 VideoVenture is live and I'm working on it every day.
-There's a free tier, no credit card, no trial period, just real credits to make real videos.
-I want people to try it and tell me what they think.
+There's a free tier with 100 monthly credits—no credit card, no trial period, and absolutely no watermark nonsense.
+I want people to actually try it and tell me what they think.

 I'm a solo founder building this in public.
-If you have feedback, ideas, or just want to say hey, reach out at [email protected].
-I read every message.
+If you have feedback, ideas, or just want to say hey, reach out atsupport@videoventure.ai.
+I read every single message.

 The Japan video?
 It finally exists.
 Me and my brother, two weeks across Japan, and it actually looks like I remember the trip feeling.